Age verification

 Will my nipples retain their sensitivity after the surgery?

 It is possible that you may lose sensation partially or completely after surgery.
 Maybe temporarily.
 For others, this may be permanent.
-For risks associated with breast reduction surgery, please visit the risks section on this service page.
+For risks associated with reduction mammaplasty (or breast reduction surgery) please visit the risks section on this service page.

-Will my nipples be removed during breast reduction surgery?
+Will my nipples be removed during reduction mammaplasty surgery?

 Despite the final scar being around the entire areola, giving the appearance of the nipple and areola being removed and replaced higher up on the breast, for the vast majority of people the nipple and areola remain attached to the breast at all times.
 For the very small number of cases where the nipples are removed (nipple graft) the possibility of temporary removal will be discussed prior to surgery.
 This difference is important for several reasons, including appearance, nipple sensation and breastfeeding.

-Will my nipples be reduced during breast reduction surgery?
+Will my nipples be reduced during reduction mammaplasty surgery?

 Technically the nipple is the central part that protrudes above the breast, the areola is the larger flatter coloured part around the nipple.
 Generally, the diameter of the areola is made smaller, as this is often larger than average as breast size increases.
 The nipple itself does not usually require any surgery.

-For most women, it is generally possible to breastfeed following breast reduction surgery.
+For most women, it is generally possible to breastfeed following reduction mammaplasty (breast reduction surgery).
 Typically, the nipple and areola will remain attached to the breast tissue maintaining the pathway from the milk-producing part of the gland to the milk ducts in the nipple.
+For risks associated with reduction mammaplasty (or breast reduction surgery) please visit the risks section on this service page.

 It is generally best to wait until breast growth has ceased and also that the patient is mature enough to understand and cope with the process of surgery and recovery.